polymerdao/developer-hub/docs/concepts/ibc/ibc.md

 - An **ordered channel** is _a channel where packets are delivered exactly in the order in which they were sent_.
 Modeled after TCP.
 - An **unordered channel** is _a channel where packets can be delivered in any order_, which may differ from the order in which they were sent.
 Modeled after UDP.

-:::info Standar key/value format for channel and packet data
+:::info Standard key/value format for channel and packet data
 ```typescript
 /channelEnds/ports/{portID}/channels/{channelID}: channel info
 /nextSequenceSend/ports/{portID}/channels/{channelID}: next sequence number for sending